kadena-community/kadena.js/.changeset/quick-trees-own.md

 '@kadena/hd-wallet': minor
 ---

-refactor hd-wallet to use web-crypto api for cross platform compability
+refactor hd-wallet to use web-crypto api for cross platform compatibility